Helping customers in need

 Share, a program co-sponsored by Tampa Electric and the Salvation Army, helps pay basic home energy expenses for customers who qualify.
 The Salvation Army determines eligibility.

-The Emergency Home Energy Assistance for the Elderly Program assists low-income households, with at least one person age 60 and older, when the households are experiencing a home energy crisis.
+The Emergency Home Energy Assistance for the Elderly Program (EHEAP) assists low-income households, with at least one person age 60 and older, when the households are experiencing a home energy crisis.

 FEMA - Emergency Food and Shelter Program (EFSP)